City College of San Francisco: Free City College

 After the accreditation crisis in 2012, CCSF was having low student enrollment issues.
 In the years that followed the crisis, student enrollment went from 90,000 students down to 60,000 students by 2017.
 In February 2017, the City of San Francisco began offering free tuition at CCSF for San Francisco city residents in a two year pilot program called "Free City College".
 The money for the free tuition was raised from Proposition W, a transfer of properties tax on property sold over $5 million.
 By Fall 2017, student enrollment was increased by 16% (4,900 students).
 However, a financial audit in 2019 showed that the college was still in dire straits with deficits for at least three years and nearly $14 million more in spending than revenue during the previous fiscal year.

+Antisemitism

+In April 2026, an independent investigation at CCSF found that a union president's remarks towards Abigail Bornstein, a Jewish computer networking professor, namely, calling her a “colonizer”, and mocking her last name, during a board meeting in 2025 and a follow up email the aggressor sent prof. Bornstein, constituted discriminatory harassment.
+While Bornstein stated that she felt unsafe returning to campus, the college leadership did not publicly condemn the remarks, and it's unknown whether the abuser suffered any disciplinary consequences following his actions.

 Organization and administration

 CCSF is part of the San Francisco Community College District which is independent and co-extensive with the City and County of San Francisco and part of the California Community Colleges System.
 The district's board of trustees is elected by San Francisco residents.
 District funds are allocated from the state legislature, local property taxes, student tuition and fees, lottery funds, sales tax funds, and miscellaneous sources.

 Unique to California Community Colleges, CCSF support staff are pooled in the County of San Francisco's Civil Service system, so they may transfer between the community college and other City/County of San Francisco departments and participate in the City and County's benefit programs.
 This is an exception to academic independence enabled by Education Code section 88137.
 College administrators do not have control of the hiring and placement of classified staff.
 Although it allows for benefit and seniority portability, CCSF classified staff are not paid at the same rate as their equivalent in other cities/county departments, so transfer to the college is effectively a demotion.

 City College of San Francisco locations are policed by the San Francisco Community College District Police Department, which has sworn officers and unsworn security guards.

 The Foundation of the City College of San Francisco is an auxiliary nonprofit organization that provides volunteer and financial assistance to the college.
 In 2023, it oversaw $29.3 million in assets.